 In addition to learning skills and general subject matter education, middle school ABA therapy also frequently includes a focus on socialization.
 For some children, coping methods are an area of emphasis.
 For others, the challenge is to find non-traditional ways to help kids connect with those around them.

-Our tutors are skilled and passionate about helping our kids transition through a life stage that can be daunting for everyone to some degree.
-We welcome the chance to collaborate with school officials when possible, to work together on a customized program that helps our clients achieve their fullest potential.
+Our therapists are skilled and passionate about helping our kids transition through a life stage that can be daunting for everyone to some degree.
+We welcome the chance to collaborate with school officials when possible, to work together on a individualized program that helps our clients achieve their fullest potential.

 Our home-based services make it possible for Stepping Stones ABA to work with families throughout central North Carolina.
 Through our involvement with the Tricare Autism Demonstration Project we’ve been especially blessed to serve children in active military families, stationed in locations such as Seymour Johnson AFB, Fort Bragg and Pope Air Force Base.
 From Goldsboro in the east, Durham and Chapel Hill in the west, Fayetteville to the south and Wake Forest in the north, we welcome the opportunity to serve families throughout the Raleigh – Durham “Triangle” region.